Right-wing troll Jacob Wohl banned from Twitter

-Right-wing Twitter provocateur Jacob Wohl was suspended from the social media platform on Tuesday after he boasted about plans to manipulate online political discussion in a high-profile newspaper interview.
+Right-wing Twitter provocateur Jacob Wohl was suspended from the social-media platform on Tuesday after he boasted about plans to manipulate online political discussion in a high-profile newspaper interview.
 Twitter said he had violated several of the company’s rules, including creating and operating fake accounts that he used to spread misinformation and shape conversations about the 2020 elections.

-A Twitter spokesperson did not specify the accounts in question but did note that they were linked to Wohl’s own account.
-The spokesperson also noted that Wohl’s comments, made in an USA Today article published earlier on Tuesday, expressing intentions to create fake accounts had prompted the company to review accounts related to Wohl’s.
+A Twitter spokesperson did not specify the accounts in question, but did note that they were linked to Wohl’s own account.
+The spokesperson also noted that Wohl’s comments expressing intentions to create fake accounts, made in a USA Today article published earlier Tuesday, had prompted the company to review accounts related to Wohl’s.

 Wohl told the newspaper that he planned to create “enormous left-wing online properties,” make Facebook and Twitter accounts for them, and then “use those to steer the left-wing votes in the primaries to what we feel are weaker candidates compared with Trump.”